 Basic Plot Structure – Voyage and Return

-In the new land, logic and common sense don’t apply.
-The hero must ask for advice from allies.
-Unfortunately, these are often tricksters that lead the character into deeper trouble.
+In these new lands, logic and common sense often fall away.
+The hero must rely on allies for guidance, though these helpers are frequently tricksters who lead the character into deeper trouble.

 Voyage and Return Mini Lesson with Organizers